-- Even if schools are open to hiring teachers from abroad, they tend to employ candidates who have some level of fluency in Italian.
-If you have set your heart on teaching in Italy and exploring the country, it is worthwhile to invest time and money into learning Italian.
+- Even if schools are open to hiring teachers from abroad, they tend to employ candidates with some fluency level in Italian.
+If you have set your heart on teaching in Italy and exploring the country, it is worth investing time and money into learning Italian.
 It may help you land a job more easily and quickly.
-Knowing an additional language is always an asset and it will make your time in Italy that much more rewarding and fulfilling.
+Knowing an additional language is always an asset, and it will make your time in Italy that much more rewarding and fulfilling.

 - Schools in Italy prefer to interview you personally.
 Be sure that you have enough financial resources to take the risk of going to Italy without actually having a job in hand.